Supply Chain Transparency Statement

 • Freedom of association and the right to collective bargaining

 • The long-term objective of eliminating child labour globally

 Underpinning these principles are the Group Health & Safety policy, the Group Code of Ethics and Business Conduct and the Group Whistleblowing policy, among others, which provide for a means of raising concerns and, as appropriate, redress without fear of reprisal.
 Under these owner-operator business models, we can more easily and directly implement our policies and procedures, conduct appropriate training and monitor compliance within our business.

 With regard to our other business models—such as franchising, management of hotels through joint ventures, and ownership of hotels which are managed by third-party operators—we may have very limited control or influence over our business partners and as such consider such situations to be higher risk in terms of ensuring their commitment to preventing slavery and human trafficking.

 Also, as a hotel company, we purchase goods and services all over the world, ranging from furniture, fixtures and equipment to operating supplies, food and beverage items, and many types of services, including outsourced cleaning services, maintenance services, consulting services and other similar services.

-All of that being said, we do not believe an organisation can “achieve compliance” in this important area and will continue to look for ways to improve upon our existing policies and procedures.
-In 2016, we hope to:
+All of that being said, we do not believe an organisation can “achieve full compliance” in this important area and will continue to look for ways to improve upon our existing policies and procedures.
+In 2017, we hope to:

-- Revise our Group Human Rights policy and Group Code of Ethics and Business Conduct to better address ways in which we can help to prevent human trafficking within our hotels and supply chains; and
+• Update our Group Code of Ethics and Business Conduct to better address ways in which we can help to prevent human trafficking within our hotels and supply chains; and

-- Enhance policy awareness and training to employees of our owned and operated hotels and hotels which we manage on behalf of third party hotel owners through greater use of our new global on-line training platform.
+• Expand policy awareness and training to employees of our owned and operated hotels and hotels which we manage on behalf of third party hotel owners through greater use of our new global on-line training platform.